bertcoerver/wapordl-edit/README.md

     conda install  -c conda-forge wapordl

-If your interested in carrying out zonal statistics (calculating field based statistics) you can clone or download this repo to get access to that functionality as well.
+If your interested in carrying out zonal statistics (calculating field based statistics) you can use wapordl for that as well (since version 1.1), check out its README and look for the `identifier` keyword example.

-please see the notebook: *tutorial\wapor_zonalstats.ipynb* for details

 --------------